ltrudu/ZebraScreenSaver/README.md

+# -------------------------------------
+# WARNING
+The following software and code source is subject to the Zebra Open Source Licence It is intended to be used on Zebra devices only
+Using it on any other device brand is forbidden and does not respect the licence you'll agree to when you'll download / use this software
+# -------------------------------------

 The ScreenSaver Service prevent the device to go on sleep mode when it is activated.

 The service can be launched using the graphical user interface, intent actions or adb.